dv-123/Lung_cancer/README.md

 ![](Images/21.PNG)

 Note: There were also some challanges with the dataset which can be overcomed in the future verssion code.
+Note: There were some updates in the codes which is updated in the newer version of the python notebook "lung_cancer.ipynb" and "Lungcancer_1.ipynb" which includes the code for lung cancer nodule detection and the older version also.
+This part of nodeule detection is not explained above.
+The link to the dataset for both the new and older python notebooks is given in the dataset folder.

 <a name="CONTRIBUTORS"></a>
 # Contributors